4dn-dcic/hic2cool/README.md

 **-r**, or --resolution, is a integer bp resolution supported by the hic file. *Please note* that only resolutions contained within the original hic file can be used.
 If 0 is given, will use all resolutions to build a multi-resolution file.
 Default is 0.

-**-e**, or --exclude_missing, ignores chromosomes that are declared in the hic file header but missing from the file contacts.
-If not used (default), missing contact regions will simply be empty in the resulting cool file.
+**-w**, or --warnings, causes warnings to be explicitly printed to the console.
+These are hidden by default, though there are a few cases in which hic2cool will exit with an error based on the input hic file.

-**-l**, or --low_mem, uses less memory to run but takes longer.
+**-v**, or --version, print out hic2cool package version and exit.

 Running hic2cool from the command line will cause some helpful information about the hic file to be printed to stdout.

 ## Output file structure
-If you elect to use all resolutions, a multi-res .cool file will be produced.
+If you elect to use all resolutions, a multi-res .multi.cool file will be produced.
 This changes the hdf5 structure of the file from a typical .cool file.
 Namely, all of the information needed for a complete cooler file is stored in separate hdf5 groups named by the individual resolutions.
 The hdf5 hierarchy is organized as such:

-File --> '###' (where ### is the resolution in bp).
+File --> 'resolutions' --> '###' (where ### is the resolution in bp).
 For example, see the code below that generates a multi-res file and then accesses the specific resolution of 10000 bp.

 ```
 from hic2cool import hic2cool_convert
 import cooler
-### using 0 triggers a mult-res output
+### using 0 triggers a multi-res output
 hic2cool_convert('my_hic.hic', 'my_cool.cool', 0)
 ### will give you the cooler object with resolution = 10000 bp
-my_cooler = cooler.Cooler('my_cool.cool::10000')
+my_cooler = cooler.Cooler('my_cool.cool::resolutions/10000')
 ```

 When using only one resolution, the .cool file produced stores all the necessary information at the top level.
 Thus, organization in the multi-res format is not needed.
 The code below produces a file with one resolution, 10000 bp, and opens it with a cooler object.